etherparty/explorer/README.md

 Download [Nodejs and npm](https://docs.npmjs.com/getting-started/installing-node "Nodejs install") if you don't have them

+Note: by default Explorer connects to RPC on localhost:8545.
+If you set a different port in `--rpcport` when you started geth please change that in app.js

 Start the program.
 All dependencies will be automatically downloaded

 `npm start`